winterpetrichor/SSSSS/README.md

 Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.

-#### *This software is currently in ALHPA, testing is welcome, but at this stage, I do not recommend using this as your ONLY means of seed backup at this time.
-BUT please feel free to download and test it out, if you don't trust it, read the code or put in made up stuff to see how it works and let me know what you like and don't like!*
+#### *This software works, but is mainly just a part of my portfolio for now, testing and comments are welcome.
+Please feel free to download and test it out.
+Constructive criticism is welcome!*
+#### *I've fielded this in a couple places, and there are technologies that supercede this implementation of SSS.
+Please look into SSKR or Taproot with MuSig if you are interested in a more secure seed backup.*

 ## How to run the software
 Two options: